 The Wallace K. Ferguson Prize recognises the outstanding scholarly book in a field of history other than Canadian history.

-The competition is now closed.
-The winner will be announced online in the spring.
+The 2021 competition is now closed.
+The prize will be attributed at the CHA Annual Meeting in June 2021.

 Aidan Forth, Barbed-Wire ImperialismBritain's Empire of Camps, 1876-1903